lost-theory/python-live/lpl_04_installing_new_modules.md

 ## PyPI: The Python Package Index

 Notice above that we just specified "flask" and the `pip install` command automatically knew what package we were talking about.
 How did `pip` know that?
 By default, `pip` knows how to search [PyPI](https://pypi.python.org/pypi), the Python Package Index.
 PyPI is the official central repository of packages run by the Python Software Foundation.
-It is where you go to find most open sources packages.
+It is where you go to find most open source Python packages.

 Let's look at [Flask's entry on PyPI](https://pypi.python.org/pypi/Flask).
 We can see a brief description of the package, some links to the homepage / source code / documentation, information on the latest version, a link to download the package, and some additional metadata like what platform it supports or what categories it falls under.
 The `pip` command uses PyPI's API to search this package information, download the files, and install them for you.